Parker-Hannifin (PH) Scheduled to Post Earnings on Thursday

 Pre-Market guidance at 9.80-10.80 EPS and its FY21 guidance at $9.80-10 EPS.Persons that are interested in registering for the company’s earnings conference call can do so using this link.

-Parker-Hannifin (NYSE:PH) last posted its quarterly earnings results on Thursday, August 6th.
-The industrial products company reported $2.55 earnings per share (EPS) for the quarter, beating the Zacks’ consensus estimate of $1.47 by $1.08.
+Parker-Hannifin (NYSE:PH) last issued its earnings results on Thursday, August 6th.
+The industrial products company reported $2.55 earnings per share for the quarter, topping the Thomson Reuters’ consensus estimate of $1.47 by $1.08.
 Parker-Hannifin had a return on equity of 22.54% and a net margin of 8.81%.
-The firm had revenue of $3.16 billion during the quarter, compared to the consensus estimate of $2.89 billion.
-During the same quarter in the previous year, the business earned $3.31 earnings per share.
-The firm’s quarterly revenue was down 14.1% compared to the same quarter last year.
+The company had revenue of $3.16 billion during the quarter, compared to the consensus estimate of $2.89 billion.
+During the same quarter in the prior year, the business earned $3.31 earnings per share.
+The company’s revenue was down 14.1% compared to the same quarter last year.
 On average, analysts expect Parker-Hannifin to post $11 EPS for the current fiscal year and $13 EPS for the next fiscal year.

 Several equities research analysts have recently weighed in on the company.
-Morgan Stanley upped their target price on Parker-Hannifin from $224.00 to $245.00 and gave the stock an “overweight” rating in a research report on Friday, October 2nd.
-Jefferies Financial Group upped their target price on Parker-Hannifin from $190.00 to $210.00 and gave the stock a “buy” rating in a research report on Wednesday, July 1st.
-Citigroup upped their target price on Parker-Hannifin from $200.00 to $225.00 and gave the stock a “buy” rating in a research report on Wednesday, October 7th.
-Stifel Nicolaus increased their price target on Parker-Hannifin from $180.00 to $202.00 and gave the company a “buy” rating in a report on Wednesday, July 8th.
-Finally, Credit Suisse Group restated a “buy” rating on shares of Parker-Hannifin in a research note on Monday, August 10th.
-Two investment analysts have rated the stock with a hold rating and fifteen have given a buy rating to the stock.
-The stock currently has a consensus rating of “Buy” and a consensus price target of $210.60.
+Barclays upped their target price on Parker-Hannifin from $217.00 to $220.00 and gave the stock an “overweight” rating in a research report on Tuesday, July 7th.
+Morgan Stanley upped their price objective on Parker-Hannifin from $224.00 to $245.00 and gave the company an “overweight” rating in a research note on Friday, October 2nd.
+Jefferies Financial Group increased their price target on Parker-Hannifin from $190.00 to $210.00 and gave the stock a “buy” rating in a research report on Wednesday, July 1st.
+Wells Fargo & Company increased their price objective on Parker-Hannifin from $210.00 to $245.00 and gave the stock an “overweight” rating in a report on Friday, October 9th.
+Finally, Citigroup increased their price objective on Parker-Hannifin from $200.00 to $225.00 and gave the stock a “buy” rating in a report on Wednesday, October 7th.
+Two research analysts have rated the stock with a hold rating and fifteen have assigned a buy rating to the company’s stock.
+Parker-Hannifin has a consensus rating of “Buy” and a consensus price target of $210.60.

-In other Parker-Hannifin news, VP Martin C. Maxwell sold 9,000 shares of the stock in a transaction on Friday, August 7th.
-The stock was sold at an average price of $195.41, for a total transaction of $1,758,690.00.
-Following the completion of the transaction, the vice president now directly owns 15,144 shares of the company’s stock, valued at approximately $2,959,289.04.
+In other Parker-Hannifin news, EVP Mark J. Hart sold 1,459 shares of the stock in a transaction on Wednesday, September 16th.
+The stock was sold at an average price of $216.16, for a total transaction of $315,377.44.
+Following the completion of the transaction, the executive vice president now directly owns 19,276 shares of the company’s stock, valued at approximately $4,166,700.16.
 The sale was disclosed in a filing with the SEC, which is accessible through the SEC website.
-Also, EVP Mark J. Hart sold 1,459 shares of the stock in a transaction on Wednesday, September 16th.
-The shares were sold at an average price of $216.16, for a total value of $315,377.44.
-Following the transaction, the executive vice president now directly owns 19,276 shares of the company’s stock, valued at $4,166,700.16.
+Also, VP Martin C. Maxwell sold 9,000 shares of the firm’s stock in a transaction on Friday, August 7th.
+The stock was sold at an average price of $195.41, for a total value of $1,758,690.00.
+Following the sale, the vice president now directly owns 15,144 shares of the company’s stock, valued at $2,959,289.04.
 The disclosure for this sale can be found here.
 Over the last ninety days, insiders have sold 37,225 shares of company stock valued at $7,784,886.
 1.47% of the stock is currently owned by corporate insiders.

 Parker-Hannifin Company Profile